0xSero/partisia-docs/docs/smart-contracts/integration/metamask-snap-integration.md

 1. Install the latest version of the [MetaMask extension](https://metamask.io/download/).
 2. Create a Wallet in MetaMask.
 You can reuse the seed phrase from PBC wallet if you want to have the same account address and private key.
 You cannot import the private key directly into MetaMask.
+If you want to use multiple wallets with the MetaMask snap you need to use [multiple accounts with MetaMask](https://support.metamask.io/hc/en-us/articles/12174759849371#h_01GQ58M3T5NQ19NYWTQ1C1XS2M).
+The Partisia Blockchain snap can only use your primary
+   MetaMask account when signing transaction on the Partisia Blockchain Browser.
 3. Go [to Partisia MetaMask Snap](https://snaps.metamask.io/snap/npm/partisiablockchain/snap/)
 4. Click add to MetaMask
 5. Sign in with your MetaMask account and accept the terms and conditions for the snap